cynthiaswill/NC_Games_Board/README.md

 The Live Chat is separate and built with mongoDB cloud database.

+I have combined the express server and socketIO server into one single listener.

 ### The hosted version of this **backend API** is available at:

 - https://nc-games-board.herokuapp.com/api